johnnymatthews/simple-vim-scrolling/README.md

 - `f`: Enter link-hint mode - displays 2-character codes next to all visible links
   - Type the corresponding 2-character code to navigate to that link
   - Press `Esc` to exit link-hint mode
-  - If you're on a website that binds `f` to something you can use `CTRL` + `f` instead.

 ## Features

-- Smooth scrolling for comfortable navigation.
+- Smooth scrolling for comfortable navigation

-- Keyboard shortcuts don't interfere with text input in forms.
+- Keyboard shortcuts don't interfere with text input in forms
+- Link-hint navigation without using the mouse
-- Works on all websites.
+- Works on all websites
-- Incredibly small and focused feature-set.

-## Temporary installation (for development)
+- No tracking or analytics

+## Installation

+### From Chrome Web Store (Recommended)

+1. Go to the Chrome Web Store page for VimNav (Link TBD)
+2. Click "Add to Chrome"
+3. Confirm the installation

+### Developer Mode Installation

+1. Download or clone this repository
-1. Open Firefox and navigate to `about:debugging`.
+2. Open Chrome and navigate to `chrome://extensions/`
-2. Click **This Firefox** in the sidebar.
-3. Click **Load Temporary Add-on...**.
+3. Enable "Developer mode" (toggle in the top right)
+4. Click "Load unpacked"
-4. Navigate to the extension directory and select the `manifest.json` file.
+5. Select the extension directory containing these files

 ## Directory Structure

 ```
-vim-style-navigation/
+vimnav/

 │
 ├── manifest.json        # Extension metadata
 ├── page-navigator.js    # Main functionality

 ├── README.md            # Documentation
 └── icons/               # Extension icons
+    ├── icon-16.png

+    ├── icon-32.png
     ├── icon-48.png
-    └── icon-96.png
+    └── icon-128.png
 ```

 ## Customization

-You can modify the `SCROLL_AMOUNT` constant in `page-navigator.js` to change how far each keypress scrolls the page.
+You can modify the following constants in `page-navigator.js` to customize the scrolling behavior:

+- `SCROLL_AMOUNT`: The distance to scroll with each keypress (in pixels)
+- `SCROLL_SPEED`: The interval between scroll steps when holding down a key (in milliseconds, lower = faster)

+Examples:

+- For faster scrolling when holding keys, decrease `SCROLL_SPEED` (default: 10ms)
+- For larger scroll steps, increase `SCROLL_AMOUNT` (default: 60px)